Skip to content

 • Cache Hit Ratio - How effectively the database is using its buffer cache

 The Locks tab shows current database locks, helping you identify blocking situations.
 Key information includes the lock type, mode, whether the lock has been granted, and which session is the blocker.
-Not available for Snowflake.
+Locks are nested under their blocker so you can see the dependency tree at a glance.

 The Replication tab shows the state of database replication when configured.
 The information varies by database: